-Implement processes.
+Implement processes

 Use systems and processes to drive the business and control the day-to-day environment, which allows management to run the critical elements of the company.
 Many managers waste time on tasks where results would be essentially the same, managed or not.
-Focus on the important things - controlling cash and costs, increasing sales and enhancing value creation.
-Manage these.
+Focus on the important things - controlling cash achieved X multiple on investment demonstrated Improvements